Kris Kristofferson and Elvis Presley

 Elvis Introduced me to Kris Kristofferson

 Okay, that is an overshoot.
-Elvis, Kris u0026amp; I never actually hung out together, but there are many moments when it certainly felt like we were best buddies.
-Fortunately, these moments have continued throughout my life, although it’s mostly it’s just Kris u0026amp; I now.
+Elvis, Kris and I never actually hung out together, but there are many moments when it certainly felt like we were best buddies.
+Fortunately, these moments have continued throughout my life, although it’s mostly it’s just Kris and I now.

 Elvis records Kris’ songs